 | Edge | Decorative fold (repulgue) | Thick crimped edge |

-Empanadas often feature a carefully folded edge known as repulgue, which helps seal the pastry and gives each region its distinctive style.
+Empanadas feature a carefully folded edge known as the repulgue, which seals the pastry and gives each region its distinctive style.
+The fold is decorative and structural at the same time.

-Pasties typically have a thicker crimp along the top edge.
+Pasties have a thicker crimp along the top edge, originally designed as a disposable handle.

 Fillings